The W.M. Keck Science Department

-The MECHANISM for Success in the Molecular Sciences Program offers both scholarship and programmatic support for scholarship recipients.
+The MECHANISM Scholars Program offers both scholarship and programmatic support for scholarship recipients.
 The program is for academically talented students who apply for financial aid and demonstrate substantial financial need and who plan to major in mathematics or science, with preference given to students interested in the molecular sciences (biochemistry, chemistry, and molecular biology).
 Students who apply for admission to Pitzer College, meet the financial need and academic requirements, and indicate an interest in majoring in mathematics or science will be contacted directly by the Office of Admission about applying for the MECHANISM scholarship.

 Joint Medical Program

 In conjunction with the Western University of Health Sciences’ College of Osteopathic Medicine, Pitzer College offers a seven year joint medical program that prepares students for the distinctive approach that characterizes osteopathic medical education.
 Admission to this program is highly selective.
 A joint Admission Committee admits a maximum of six students each year.
 The Admission Committee expects that applicants have taken some of the most challenging courses offered at their high school, including Honor/AP/IB biology, Honor/AP/IB chemistry, Honor/AP/IB physics and Honor/AP/IB calculus.
 In addition, the Committee expects to see community involvement and motivation for a career in primary care medicine.
 Finalists are required to come for a day-long personal interview with the Admission Committee at Pitzer and Western University in late March.

 Find out more about Pitzer’s Joint Medical Program.